juhoinkinen/Annif-wiki/Backend:-Maui.md

 ### Installing Maui and MauiService

 The easiest way to install Maui and MauiService is to download the pre-built packages from [Maven Central](https://search.maven.org/search?q=g:fi.nationallibrary).
 You should download the newest `maui` JAR-with-dependencies and newest `mauiservice` WAR.
+The examples below assume that you are downloading them under the `/srv/maui` directory.

 ### Preparing a vocabulary for Maui